 The general rule of aiding-and-abetting liability is that "a person may be responsible for a crime he has not personally carried out if he helps another to complete its commission."
 Rosemond v.
 United States, 572 U.S. 65, 70 (2014).
-"Importantly, the concept of 'helping' in the commission of a crime-or a tort-has never been boundless.
+"Importantly, the concept of 'helping' in the commission of a crimeor a tort-has never been boundless.
 That is because, if it were, aiding-and-abetting liability could sweep in innocent bystanders as well as those who gave only tangential assistance."
 Twitter, 598 U.S. at 488.

-This Court has rejected the expansive type of aiding-and-abetting liability that the First Circuit blessed here.
-As this Court explained, "anyone who passively watch[es] a robbery" cannot "be said to commit aiding and abetting by failing to call the police."
+This Court has rejected the kind of expansive aiding-and-abetting liability that the First Circuit blessed here.
+As this Court has explained, "anyone who passively watch[es] a robbery" cannot "be said to commit aiding and abetting by failing to call the police."
 Twitter, 598 U.S. at 489.
 Here, Mexico claims that Petitioners aided and abetted the drug cartels by not ending the sale of AR-15s, not imposing universal background check requirements on sellers, and not limiting multiple purchases by would-be customers.

-There is no difference between failing to call the police on an individual committing a robbery and failing to impose universal background check requirements on sellers.
-In both cases, the aiding-and-abetting theories "sweep in innocent bystanders as well as those who gave only tangential assistance."
+But there is little difference between failing to call the police on someone committing a robbery and failing to impose universal background check requirements on gun sellers.
+In both cases, the aidingand-abetting theories "sweep in innocent bystanders as well as those who gave only tangential assistance."
 Twitter, 598 U.S. at 488.
 In the robbery case, the bystander is not committing a crime; he is legally minding his own business.
 So too here.
-Petitioners did not commit crimes by failing to impose universal background check requirements on sellers.
-In fact, Congress has decided who must undergo background checks when purchasing firearms and has not imposed such a universal requirement.
+Petitioners did not commit a crime by failing to impose universal background check requirements on sellers.
+In fact, Congress has decided who must undergo background checks when purchasing firearms and has not imposed such a universal requirement on Petitioners.

-True, the ATF is trying to change the law Congress passed through regulation.
+True, the ATF is trying to change the law via rulemaking.
 See Alanna Durkin Richer & Colleen Long, The Biden administration will require thousands more gun dealers to run background checks on buyers, AP (Apr.
-11, 2024), https://perma.cc/766Z-LX5Y.
+11, 2024), https://perma.cc/766Z- LX5Y.
 That effort will almost certainly fail as being beyond the scope of the ATF's statutory authority and violating the major questions doctrine.
-But even if courts uphold the rule, Petitioners actions were legal at all times relevant to Mexico's complaint.
-They should not be held liable for complying with the laws in effect at the time of their conduct.
+But even if courts were to uphold the rule, Petitioners actions were legal at all times relevant to Mexico's complaint.
+They should not be held liable for complying with the laws at the time of their conduct.

 Another example helps show the absurd results that flow from Mexico's theory and the First Circuit's holding.
 Imagine a child is thrown into a pond and left to drown.
 A witness then fails to jump in and save the child.
 This Court's precedent says that failing to jump in is not "helping" the murderer within the meaning of aiding-and-abetting liability.
 See Twitter, 589 U.S. at 488.
-Although the witness may be convicted of being a bad person in the court of public opinion, he cannot be convicted under an aiding-and-abetting theory of liability.
+Although the witness may be convicted of being a bad person in the court of public opinion, he cannot be convicted under an aiding-andabetting theory of liability.

 The same is true here.
 Some in society will judge Petitioners for not stopping multiple sales to would-be firearms purchasers.
-But that does not mean that they can be held liable for not limiting would-be purchasers from purchasing multiple firearms.
+But that does not mean that they can be held liable for not limiting would-be buyers from purchasing multiple firearms.
 The First Circuit conflated these two types of "liability" by holding that Mexico could sue Petitioners.
-That decision conflicts with Twitter and deserves the Court's review.
+That decision conflicts with Twitter and conflicts with this Court's case law.